-After a full-time student has been absent for a total of 5.5% of the hours for which he/she enrolled for the term, the Student Services Coordinator or a representative will counsel the student regarding their attendance.
+After a full-time student has been absent for a total of 5.5% of the hours for which he/she enrolled for the term, will receive written communication alerting the student to the number of hours remaining prior to suspension.
+Available community and institutional resources will be shared to assist students with attendance issues.
+The number of hours of absence triggering notification must be prorated for all part-time students and full-time students enrolled for less than a full term.